Track changes committed to your Source Control Management system

 As a developer or DevOps engineer, match build failures to specific changed files and specific backlog items.

 As a tester, after verifying that a pipeline run was successful and automated tests passed, determine the areas that contain significant changes and require manual testing.

 As a developer, identify sensitive areas in your code, which are risky to change.
 You may want to simplify and refactor the code and increase testing around the functionality it covers.
 This should reduce the risk of future changes causing quality issues.
-For details, see Identify hotspots and risky commits in your code.
+For details, see Identify hotspots in your code.

 As a developer or Dev tester, identify commits that seem to be related to failing automated tests.
 You can also see which commits are riskier than others because they affect hotspot files.

 As a project manager or PMO, identify features with risky commits and consider increasing testing on these features, or postponing their release.

 Make sure the workspace admin or DevOps admin has created a pipeline on a CI server that works with an SCM system.
 For details, see Create and configure pipelines.